What is Sauna

 - What is Sauna

 Despite any stereotypes, sauna can be a social event with sharing of ideas and thoughts or can be a way of enjoying own time in quietness.
-There are numerous types of saunas - smoke saunas, infrared saunas and even saunas in tents, the choices are countless.
+There are numerous types of saunas - smoke saunas, infrared saunas and even saunas in tents, there are countless of options.

 In Finland, sauna has been considered the source of energy and health for years.
 Since its invention, sauna has healed, has helped to relax, to refresh own body and mind.

 Sauna has also been a place where family and friends can gather to share news, thoughts and ideas.
-In fact, even some high level political figures, such as president Kekkonen, discussed important decisions with own guests in a sauna.
-After all, in sauna people are all equal leaving behind titles and egos with own clothes.
+In fact, even some high level political figures, such as president Kekkonen, discussed important decisions with his guests in a sauna.
+After all, in sauna people are all equal leaving behind titles and egos with ones clothes.

 Sauna as a healer

 Sauna's health effects cannot be overestimated.
 Sauna cleanses the body, skin and helps to relax any muscle pain.
 There are numerous health benefits sauna has on the body and mind.

 Although for many Finns sauna is a place to regain own inner balance, quite many enjoy a chat while bathing.
 Rather reserved Finnish people can strike a conversation even with total strangers in a sauna.

 Sauna is often associated with many important celebrations in Finland.
 Whether it is a sauna session during Christmas or during the Midsummer celebration, Finnish people cherish own family ways of enjoying sauna before the important festivities.

 Have the best sauna experience in the world